Recognizing the signs is one of the best ways you can prevent drug misuse. Be sure you know what to look for and how to help.

 - Your prescribers and pharmacists have access to Prescription Drug Monitoring Programs to help them identify patients who are visiting multiple pharmacies for medications and to prevent drug diversion.
 This tool may help healthcare professionals recognize signs of substance use disorder more quickly and can potentially aid in the conversation about getting treatment.

 How to Get Help

-- Find a doctor board certified in Addiction Medicine by searching this tool.
+- Find a doctor that is board certified in Addiction Medicine by searching this tool.

-- The Substance Abuse and Mental Health Services Administration (SAMHSA) has a treatment center locator.
+- Locate a treatment center and other resources on the Substance Abuse and Mental Health Services Administration (SAMHSA) website.

-- The Partnership for Drug-Free Kids has resources to help parents understand substance use disorder and treatment.
+- Review resources from the Partnership for Drug-Free Kids that help parents understand substance use disorder and treatment.

 - Attend a free support meeting through the SMART Recovery network.

-- Alcoholics Anonymous, Narcotics Anonymous, Al-Anon, and Nar-Anon provide support for alcoholics, addicts, and their families.
+- Contact groups, such as Alcoholics Anonymous, Narcotics Anonymous, Al-Anon, and Nar-Anon, that provide support for alcoholics, addicts, and their families.